sandalsoft/fpl-data-fetcher-inserter/README.md

 # FPL Data Fetcher & Inserter

 A robust Python application that fetches Fantasy Premier League (FPL) data from the official API and stores it in a PostgreSQL database.
-The system handles teams, players, fixtures, and gameweeks data with comprehensive error handling and flexible CLI options.
+The system handles teams, players, gameweeks, and fixtures data with comprehensive error handling and flexible CLI options.

 ## Features

-- **Complete FPL Data Pipeline**: Fetches, parses, and stores teams and players data
+- **Complete FPL Data Pipeline**: Fetches, parses, and stores teams, players, gameweeks, and fixtures data
 - **Robust Database Integration**: PostgreSQL with automatic schema creation and upsert operations
 - **Flexible CLI**: Control what data types to process with command-line flags
 - **Dry-Run Mode**: Preview operations without database changes